Imperial students working in the Enterprise Lab

 Further resources available

-• Imperial Innovation Portal - Explore what’s on offer at Imperial and find the best support available for your particular circumstance.
+• Imperial Innovation Portal - Explore what’s on offer at Imperial and find the best support available for your circumstance.

 • Imperial Entrepreneurs - Student society dedicated to Entrepreneurship at Imperial running regular networking and information events as well as challenges and competitions to develop skills.